12 Best Honey Extractor Reviews (2022)

 You’ve decided to get a honey extractor.
-Congratulation!
+Congratulations!
 Your honey harvesting sessions are about to get so much easier, more enjoyable, and more efficient…

 …But not if you choose the wrong extractor.
 A bad honey extractor will turn your hobby into your nightmare.
 Just imagine: you spend hours trying to assemble a cheap extractor.
 The instructions make no sense.
 The lid doesn’t fit and threatens launch off mid extraction and smack you in the face.
 Honey leaks.
 Everywhere.
 After a few extraction, the motor burns out.
 No returns.

 Yes, this may be the worse case scenario, but these things happen.
 Not all honey extractors are equal.
 We’ve spent hundreds of ours, reviewed the good, bad and ugly, and found the the best honey extractors on the market.
 Here are our top choices.

 - The 12 Best Honey Extractors

 - 1. VIVO Electric 4 Frame Stainless Steel Honey Extractor – Our Top Pick for the Best Honey Extractor